John Cage Online

 — liner notes written by Stephen Drury

-- John Cage's "Letters to Erik Satie" — by Marc Thorman, JSTOR logon required
+"Letters to Erik Satie" — by Marc Thorman, JSTOR

 - Freeman